 This module aims to develop an understanding of movement as a vehicle for the discovery of physical, psychological and emotional life of characters, their motivations and actions.
-It also aims to develop a practical understanding of movement within interpersonal and social relations, in spatial environments, and to develop an actor's movement vocabulary in styles, forms and systems, including the teachings of Rudolf Laban and Jacques Lecoq among others.
+It also aims to develop a practical understanding of the fundamental components of movement and how they apply within interpersonal and social relations, spatial environments, and to develop an actor's movement vocabulary in styles, forms and systems, including the teachings of Rudolf Laban and Jacques Lecoq among others.
 Workshops in improvisation are aimed to develop an actor's theatrical creativity by the exclusive use of the imagination through play.
-Classes in social dance and stage combat expand the movement repertoire of the actor and seek to develop and perform a movement vocabulary, style, rhythm, form and formation.
-An Animal Study project will extend the range of the students' movement vocabulary and bring together foundation movement skills, sense memory, visualisation techniques and improvisation.
+Classes in physical theatre and stage combat expand the movement repertoire of the actor and seek to develop and perform a movement vocabulary, style, rhythm, form and formation.
+An Animal Study project will extend the range of the students' movement vocabulary and bring together foundation movement skills, sense memory, visualisation techniques and improvisation and a Solo Dance Project will explore the expression of character emotion.
 Stage Combat classes will focus on the curriculum of the Fight Skills Proficiency Test.
 Individual tutorials in Alexander Technique complement the Movement Studies outlined above with the aim of developing and sustaining the actor's body through kinaesthetic awareness.

-- to develop imaginative transformations through physical embodiment - to develop a tangible relationship between the body and space - to understand and develop the vocabulary of movement in the establishment of social relations in performance

-• to develop an ability to sustain character in formal movement including dance and stage combat.

-• To acquire skills in improvisation to enable character and scene creativity

-• To develop an alignment of body, voice and the creative imagination

-Proficiency in Stage Combat to a professional level

-Ability to apply the Animal Project and other creative processes as a foundation for character study
+- to develop imaginative transformations through physical embodiment - to develop understanding of habitual patterns in the body - to develop a tangible relationship between the body and space - to understand and develop the vocabulary of movement in the establishment of social relations in performance - to develop an ability to sustain character in formal movement including dance and stage combat. - To acquire skills in improvisation to enable character and scene creativity - To develop expression of body, voice and the creative imagination - Proficiency in Stage Combat to a professional level - Ability to apply Movement as a foundation for character study